droundy/fac/web/documentation.md

     sh build-linux.sh

-This should build fac on an x86-64 linux system.
+This should build fac on an x86-64 or 32-bit x86 linux system.
 You can use `build-freebsd.sh` to build on freebsd.
 You can then build an optimized version of fac by running

     ./fac